Buy Tickets: http://oshag.stkate.edu/event/adt2017 or 651.690.6700.

-“Shyamali” explores how proactive dissent fuels life force and growth, recognizes the courage of women who speak up, talk back, and embody dissent to sustain communities against injustice, and celebrates women who refuse to be broken.
+“Shyamali: Sprouting Words” explores how dissent fuels life force and growth, recognizes the courage of women who speak up and talk back to sustain communities against injustice, and celebrates women who refuse to be broken.

 “Shyamali” is supported by an Art Works grant from the National Endowment for the Arts, the Imagine Fund, and The O’Shaughnessy.
 This activity is made possible by the voters of Minnesota through a grant from the Metropolitan Regional Arts Council, thanks to a legislative appropriation from the arts and cultural heritage fund.